waveform80/blinkenxmas/docs/tutorial.rst

 .. warning::

     Please note that most of these supplies do not come with mains cables.
-You will need to be comfortable wiring your own mains cable to this (kids: get an adult to supervise)
+This is why I included being comfortable with wiring mains cables to a power supply in the skills list at the top.
+You will need to be confident that you know which leads are live, neutral, and ground, when wiring this thing up.

 Pi Setup